 Eagle St Pier is a precinct of cafes and restaurants and gives unparalleled views of the River and especially the Story Bridge.
 While we all know it doesn’t hold a candle to the Sydney Harbour Bridge, it’s the best Brisbane has and Brisbanites are oddly proud of it.

 Guzman Y Gomez and Grill’d will both offer cheap (but delicious) options for a quick lunch.
 For something a bit more formal you might try Pony or Bavarian Bier Cafe.
-Bavarian Bier Cafe is in no way exclusive to Brisbane, in fact it is a reasonably large chain in major cities, but it still offers pretty reasonable German food and excellent Bavarian Beers.
+Bavarian Bier Cafe is in no way exclusive to Brisbane, in fact, it is a reasonably large chain in major cities, but it still offers pretty reasonable German food, a very good happy hour, and excellent Bavarian Beers.

 Eat Street Market for Dinner